Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_par_estimation.rst

 with the estimated values.

 .. note:: You can estimate as many parameters as you want with this setup.
-          Just note that the more uncertainy you introduce into your model the longer the algorithm can take to find a solution.
+          Just note that the more uncertainty you introduce into your model the longer the algorithm can take to find a solution.
 It can also affect the probability of finding a solution.